AI-Maker-Space/The-AI-Engineer-Challenge/docs/HW1_VIBE_CHECK.md

     ```
     - Expected Good Answer: Make the story relevant to a cat in winter setting and perhaps in Russia.
     - Aspect Tested: Style-guide adherence, safety
-    - Evaluation: Story was cute, correct length and
+    - Evaluation: Story was cute and acceptable length.

 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
     - user prompt: